 It certainly doesn’t.

-Re-watch, have fun finding those many nods, and remember what Garak fatefully said: "We're going to have a wonderful time, Doctor; after all, what could possibly go wrong?"
+Have fun finding those many nods in your rewatch, and remember what Garak fatefully said: "We're going to have a wonderful time, Doctor; after all, what could possibly go wrong?"

 Mark Newbold has been an avid Trek fan since the 1970's, when TOS was shown on UK TV, but it was the original cast movie series and TNG era that sealed the deal.
 Mark is a writer for Star Trek: The Official Magazine, is editor-in-Chief of Star Trek: The Neutral Zone and was a stage host at Destination Star Trek Germany in 2018.
 At heart, he's a Niner.
 Follow him on Twitter.